o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 Instrumentation can be manual or automatic and refers to the act of decorating/collecting information to export it for later usage.

 The easiest instrumentation is the manual log instrumentation which is not hard to understand.
-A log library should be used to log event inside a function for diagnostic purpose.
+A log library should be used to log events inside a function for diagnostic purpose.
 The log can be written in a file which is scrapped or analyzed later.

 In this log context, writing code around the function to extract some useful information to help futur diagnostic is a manual Instrumentation.